 Sponsored by Physical Sciences Inc.

 The Rescue Run features a scenic, chip-timed 5k cross-country trail race and untimed walk through Odiorne Point State Park.
 The trail brings runners and walkers through the forest, by the rocky shore, on the sandy beach, and alongside historic military fortifications.
 Prizes are awarded to top finishers in different age and gender categories in the 5k race.
-Children, ages 12 and under, can participate in the Kids Fun Run 300 yard dash or a 1/2 run; every child wins a prize.
-After the run, the whole family can celebrate their accomplishments by enjoying music and festive healthy ocean activities.
+Children, ages 12 and under, can participate in the Kid's Fun Run 300 yard dash or half-mile run, where every child wins a prize.
+After the run, the whole family can celebrate their accomplishments by enjoying music and festive ocean-themed activities.

 Sippin' for Seals

-Thank you to everyone who attended our second annual Sippin' for Seals event, held on Thursday evening, June 18.
-We enjoyed delecaible bites prepared by local chefs, sipped on cool cocktails by the sea, and danced the night away to live music in support of the Center's Marine Mammal Rescue and ocean education efforts.
-Special thanks go the the event sponsors and volunteers who made the event not only possible, but fabulous!
+Enjoy delectable bites prepared by local chefs, sip on cool cocktails by the sea, and dance the night away to live music in support of the Center's Marine Mammal Rescue and ocean education efforts.
 Learn more about the event here.

 For photographs of Sippin' for Seals 2015, visit our facebook page photo album.